 When You Need to Use Agile Development Lifecycle

-Like post-punk in the musical evolution, Agile lifecycle was a breath of fresh air for software development.
+Like post-punk in the musical evolution, Agile product development life cycle was a breath of fresh air for software development.
 However, it does not mean Agile is good for every project you are working on.
 Here is a list of cases, of when Agile works best:

 If you are developing a product with multiple features, user roles, and functionalities, iterative development is the way to go.